astropy/photutils/docs/user_guide/epsf_building.rst

     ...                            progress_bar=False)  # doctest: +REMOTE_DATA

-The fixed kernels are applied on the oversampled grid, so their physical width is ``5 / oversampling`` input pixels.
+The fixed kernels are applied on the oversampled grid, so their physical width is ``5 / oversampling`` detector pixels.
 The 5x5 quartic kernel was developed for HST data with an oversampling factor of 4, where it is about 0.7 FWHM wide.
-For a heavily undersampled ePSF with only about four to six grid points per FWHM, even the ``'quartic'`` kernel lowers the peak of the ePSF, and ``smoothing_kernel=None`` is a reasonable choice, especially when the stars have high signal-to-noise.
+When using a fixed kernel for a heavily undersampled ePSF with fewer than about five grid points per FWHM, the kernel lowers the peak of the ePSF, and ``smoothing_kernel=None`` is a better choice, especially when the stars have high signal-to-noise.
 Smoothing is most useful for well-sampled ePSFs built from noisy or few stars.

 Independently of the smoothing kernel, when the oversampling factor is greater than one the builder also applies a low-pass filter to the